dscalzi/Nebula/README.md

 #### Generate Server

 Generate an new server in the root directory.
-Options are provided to include forge/liteloader in the generated server.
+Options are provided to include forge in the generated server.

 `generate server <id> <version> <options>`